PostHog/posthog.com/contents/docs/deployment/deploy-kubernetes.md

 ## Configuration

-The following table lists the configurable parameters of the PostHog helmchart and their default values.
+The following table lists the configurable parameters of the PostHog helm chart and their default values.

 Dependent charts can also have values overwritten.
-Preface values with postgresql.*
+Preface values with Postgresql.*

 Parameter                                            | Description                                                                                                | Default
 :--------------------------------------------------- | :--------------------------------------------------------------------------------------------------------- | :---------------------------------------------------